Pitsa Galazi

-Pitsa Galazi (Real name:Calliope Morton; born 1940) is an essayist, poet, and broadcaster from Cyprus.
+Pitsa Galazi (Real name:Calliope Morton; 1940 – 14 February 2023) was an essayist, poet, and broadcaster from Cyprus.
 She published multiple books of poetry between the 1960s and the 1990s.

 Life

 She was born in Limassol, and spent much of her childhood in Paleochori.
-In the adolescent age he was a member of EOKA.
-She later went to Athens where he studied political science at Panteion University.
+In the adolescent age she was a member of EOKA.
+She later went to Athens where she studied political science at Panteion University.

 Career

 She has worked professionally as a radio producer at the Cyprus Radio Foundation.
-She is currently a journalist and editor in newspapers and magazines of literary and philological content.
+She was a journalist and editor in newspapers and magazines of literary and philological content.